 Drop C tuning

-The Drop C tuning is mainly used in heavy metal and could give you a real heavy and bassy sound.
-A useful technique to implement is palm muting.
+The Drop C tuning is mainly used in heavy metal and can give you a real heavy and bassy sound.
+A useful device to implement together with this tuning is palm muting.

-It's very important that you turn the tuning pegs in a direction that decrease the string tension and not increase them; otherwise, it's a great risk you break the strings and possible damage the guitar.
+It's very important that you turn the tuning pegs in a direction that decrease the string tension and not the opposite; otherwise, it's a great risk you break the strings and possible damage the guitar.

 Some other chords that can be used in Drop C tuning in shorted notations:

 This was an introduction about chords in drop C tuning, see also Drop D tuning.

 Related to Drop C tuning is the CADGBe tuning.
 Notice that only the bass tone is tuned different from standard tuning in the latter case.
 Sometimes CADGBe is also referred to Dropped C tuning.